 A good playlist will make time fly by and really set the mood for your adventure.
-So, put together an epic Spotify playlist and explore one of the world’s most epic coastal roads while belting out the lyrics to some of your favourite songs.
+So, create a playlist and explore one of the world’s most epic coastal roads while belting out the lyrics to your favourite songs.

 Looking for inspiration on things to do along the Great Ocean Road?
 Here’s our itinerary from Apollo Bay to Port Fairy.